-- 1. Work in an environmentally conscious way - 1.1 Perform duties in accordance with relevant policies and legislation. - 1.2 Execute duties in a manner which minimises environmental damage according to health and safety policies. - 1.3 Operate and handle equipment, chemicals and materials in a manner that minimises environmental damage according to manufacturer's instructions. - 2.
-Contribute to continuous improvements in protecting the environment - 2.1 Identify instances of likely or actual environmental damage and take appropriate action according to organisational procedures. - 2.2 Identify improvements to procedures and practices in terms of good environmental practice and report to relevant persons according to organisational procedures. - 2.3 Dispose of hazardous and non-hazardous waste in a safe manner according to approved legislative procedures and practices. - 2.4 Contribute to sustainable development, particularly to minimise environmental damage according to health and safety requirements.
+- 1.1 Perform duties in accordance with relevant policies and legislation. - 1.2 Execute duties in a manner which minimises environmental damage according to health and safety policies. - 1.3 Operate and handle equipment, chemicals and materials in a manner that minimises environmental damage according to manufacturer's instructions. - 2.1 Identify instances of likely or actual environmental damage and take appropriate action according to organisational procedures. - 2.2 Identify improvements to procedures and practices in terms of good environmental practice and report to relevant persons according to organisational procedures. - 2.3 Dispose of hazardous and non-hazardous waste in a safe manner according to approved legislative procedures and practices. - 2.4 Contribute to sustainable development, particularly to minimise environmental damage according to health and safety requirements.